Iamsdt/password_manager/README.md

-you can easily config this project and make your own personal password manager,
+You can easily config this project and make your own personal password manager,

-all the info will be saved into your firebase firestone database as encrypted.
+all the info will be saved into your firebase firestone database with encryption.
 There step required

 1. Connect with your Firebase account
 2. Create your own .env file with password